 I recall once purchasing a bottle of 1967 Yquem for a mere $90 (it is now more than £1,000 per bottle).
-The color was a light pink and the flavor was so delicate that it reminded me of slightly damp hay.
+The colour was a light pink and the flavour was so delicate that it reminded me of slightly damp hay.
 My dining companion had never tasted it before and actually wept with pleasure.
-The other habit I have is to take a half bottle of a great Yquem when traveling as there is something especially memorable at savoring its sweet lingering intensity in an improbable location.
+The other habit I have is to take a half bottle of a great Yquem when travelling as there is something especially memorable at savouring its sweet lingering intensity in an improbable location.

 It is not just wine lovers that are attracted to such iconic brands.
 When the numerous family shareholders defied Count Alexandre de Lur Saluces and gave control to LVMH in 1996, the luxury conglomorate finally achieved a long-held ambition to own Yquem.
 The passion for excellence remains, but the opening prices for new vintages have steadily risen, with recent vintages being released onto the market before bottling has occurred, en primeur, like other well-known Bordeaux wines.

 No one would claim that prices for Yquem are cheap, but it is relatively good value.
 As Richard Harvey, Head of Bonhams Wine Department says, "Yquem has an intensity of flavour that no other dessert wine can match.
 With its small production, it should really be much more expensive.
 Older vintages currently represent some of the best buys at auction."